 I believe 98% of men who date online have good intentions.
 It’s the other 2% you need to watch out for.

-I’m actually a big fan of online dating.
-It’s a super helpful tool that gives us access to wonderful people we wouldn’t otherwise get to meet.
-Even so, it’s important to be cautious and prioritize your safety ALWAYS.
+I’m a fan of online dating.
+Dating apps are super helpful tools that give us access to wonderful people we wouldn’t otherwise get to meet.
+Even so, it’s important to ALWAYS be cautious and prioritize your safety.

 1. Google yourself and consider using “Delete Me”:

 Google yourself to see if there’s any private information that’s visible online.
 There’s a service called “Delete Me” that will remove your personal and private information from the Internet.
 This service can be costly, but many people feel it’s worth the investment to get their information off the Internet.

 2. Misspell or change your name when you date online:

 People often use Google to research who they’re talking to online.
 This makes it easy for a stranger to find out who you are and even where you live.

 Therefore, I suggest changing the spelling of your name or even using a different name when dating online.